KevinShao1357/Toronto-Average-Driving-Speeds-and-Traffic/Toronto_Average_speeds/README.md

 -   `data/raw_data` contains the raw data as obtained from the corresponding package of 'Mobile Watch Your Speed Program – Speed Summary' from Open Data Toronto.
 -   `data/analysis_data` contains the cleaned data set that was constructed.
 -   `other` contains only contain sketches for this paper (since there are no relevant literature and no LLMs are used in this paper)
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper (Note that the file named 'final_pdf' is the final version of the paper in pdf, ignore the original one called 'paper.pdf').
 -   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage